-- A5.
-Appropriateness is the measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based.
-The reliability of evidence is influenced by its source and by its nature, and is dependent on the individual circumstances under which it is obtained. - A6.
-ASA 330 requires the auditor to conclude whether sufficient appropriate audit evidence has been obtained.
+- assessed risks, the more audit evidence is likely to be required) and also by the quality of such audit evidence (the higher the quality, the less may be required).
+Obtaining more audit evidence, however, may not compensate for its poor quality. - Appropriateness is the measure of the quality of audit evidence; that A5. is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based.
+The reliability of evidence is influenced by its source and by its nature, and is dependent on the individual circumstances under which it is obtained. - ASA 330 requires the auditor to conclude whether sufficient A6. appropriate audit evidence has been obtained.
 Whether sufficient appropriate audit evidence has been obtained to reduce audit risk to an acceptably low level, and thereby enable the auditor to draw reasonable conclusions on which to base the auditor's opinion, is a matter of professional judgement.
 ASA 200 contains discussion of such matters as the nature of audit procedures, the timeliness of financial reporting, and the balance between benefit and cost, which are relevant factors when the auditor exercises professional judgement regarding whether sufficient appropriate audit evidence has been obtained.